More about: Park Güell in Barcelona Tickets and Tours

 The best time to visit Park Güell is as early as possible, if possible, at opening time.
 You will avoid the large groups of tourists that visit the park in the middle of the morning and you will be able to enjoy the walk at your leisure.

-If you are especially overwhelmed by tourists, remember that with the Park Güell Tour with skip-the-line entrance you can visit the park before its official opening for visitors and experience it as if you were a local, since Barcelona residents are allowed to enter the park at special times before and after the opening and closing hours respectively.
+If you are especially overwhelmed by tourists, remember that with the Park Güell Tour with skip-the-line entrance you can visit the park before its official opening for visitors and experience it as if you were a local, as Barcelona residents are allowed to enter the park at special times before and after the opening and closing times respectively.

 Where to eat in Park Güell